-It is therefore difficult to discern whether granting discretion is beneficial to firms simply by examining how often managers make exceptions.
-Instead, Propositions 4.1 and 4.2 suggest that it is instructive to examine the relationship between how often managers make exceptions and the subsequent match quality of their workers.
-Specifically, while exceptions (R_m) are increasing in both managerial bias and the value of the manager's private information, match quality (E[a|Hire]) is decreasing in bias.
-If across managers, E[a|Hire] is negatively correlated with R_m , then it is likely that exceptions are being driven primarily by managerial bias (because bias increases the probability of an exception and decreases the match quality of hires).
+It is therefore difficult to discern whether granting discretion is beneficial to the firm simply by examining how often managers make exceptions.
+Instead, Propositions 4.1 and 4.2 suggest that it is instructive to examine the relationship between how often managers make exceptions and the subsequent quality of their workers.
+Specifically, while exceptions (R_m) are increasing in both managerial bias and the value of the manager's private information, quality (E[a|Hire]) is decreasing in bias.
+If E[a|Hire] is negatively correlated with R_m , then it is likely that exceptions are being driven primarily by managerial bias (because bias increases the probability of an exception and decreases the squality of hires).
 In this case, eliminating discretion can improve outcomes.
 If the opposite is true, then exceptions are primarily driven by private information and discretion is valuable.
 The following proposition formalizes this intuition.

-Proposition 4.3 If the quality of hired workers is decreasing in the exception rate, $\frac{\partial E[a|Hire]}{\partial R_m} < 0$ across M, then firms can improve outcomes by eliminating discretion.
+Proposition 4.3 If the quality of hired workers is decreasing in the exception rate, $\frac{\partial E[a|Hire]}{\partial R_m} < 0$, then firms can improve outcomes by eliminating discretion.
 If quality is increasing in the exception rate then discretion is better than no discretion.

 The intuition behind the proof is as follows.
 Consider two managers, one who never makes exceptions, and one who does.
 If a manager never makes exceptions, it must be that he or she has no additional information and no bias.
-As such, the match quality of this manager's hires is equivalent to match quality of workers that would be hired if the firm eliminated discretion by relying only on test information.
-If increasing the probability of exceptions increases the match quality of hires, then granting discretion improves outcomes relative to no discretion.
-If match quality declines in the probability that managers make exceptions, then firms can improve outcomes by moving to a regime with no exceptions-that is, by eliminating discretion and using only the test.
+As such, the quality of this manager's hires is equivalent to that of workers under a regime where hires are made based solely on the test.
+If increasing the probability of exceptions increases the quality of hires, then granting discretion improves outcomes relative to no discretion.
+If quality declines in the probability that managers make exceptions, then firms can improve outcomes by moving to a regime with no exceptions-that is, by eliminating discretion and using only the test.